 Does reverse osmosis water dehydrate you?

 No, reverse osmosis water is not dehydrating.
-However, its lack of minerals and electrolytes makes the water less hydrated.
+However, its lack of healthy mineral content and electrolytes makes the water less hydrated.
 Thus, improper hydration may affect your health in the long term.

 You can make your RO water refreshing by remineralizing it.